rapid7/r7insight_node/README.md

 ```

 It’s also possible to forgo log levels altogether.
 Just call `log` with a single
-argument and it will be interpretted as the log entry.
+argument and it will be interpreted as the log entry.
 When used this way, the
 `minLevel` setting is ignored.

 ## Events